 Cutting, Fixing and Layout

-The benefit of Cedral Weatherboard is its ease of installation.
-We provide all boards and trims already finished so all you have to do is cut and fix the boards onsite.
+The benefit of Cedral Weatherboard (Formerly Marley Eternit Cedral) is its ease of installation.
+All boards and trims are provided finished so all you have to do is cut and fix the boards onsite.

 Installation always begins at the bottom of the structure by fixing a start profile.
 The first plank is placed over the start profile beginning the shiplap style.
 We recommend you allow at least 150mm between the ground and the first Cedral Weatherboard panel.
 This spacing acts as a splash guard between the ground and first panel to protect against surface water or dirt entering the structure.

 When planning how you want to install your weatherboard try and visualise the finished result.
 You can either cut the planks all the same length or cut them to different lengths to achieve a staggered look.